For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Pixel-Shot - Shutterstock

-We would never advise anyone to take on a store card to borrow money.
-This will only result in you paying much more for your purchases.
-That's because interest on your card balance piles up if you don't pay it off immediately.
+However, this could result in you paying more for your purchases.
+Interest on your card balance piles up if you don't pay it off immediately.

 Remember that store cards are ultimately a form of marketing.
 They're a ploy to convince you to shop with this particular store instead of their competitors.